gist-rs/book/src/rust/r5/enjoy1.md

     assert_eq!(bar_string, foo_str.to_string());

     // But if you really want to keep access `foo_string`.
-    // Just don't move in the first place!
-See below👇
+    // Just don't move it in the first place!
+See below 👇

     // 1️⃣ let other borrow `&` instead of move.
     let borrowed_bar_string = &bar_string;